christianb93/openstack-labs/roles/neutron_agents/README.md

 The following variables need to be set when calling this role.

-api_node - the name of the node on which Nova is running metadata_shared_secret - the shared secret for the connection between the metadata proxy and Nova type_drivers - comma-separated list of the type driver that we want to support tenant_network_types - comma-separated list of network types that we make available as project networks, can be emtpy flat_networks - comma-separated list of flat networks that we provide ovs_bridge_mappings - OVS agent bridge mappings, like "physnet:br-phys".
+api_node - the name of the node on which Nova is running mq_node - the name of the node on which RabbitMQ is running db_node - the node on which the database is running memcached_node - the node on which Memcached is running rabbitmq_password- the password for RabbitMQ neutron_db_user_password - the password for the Neutron DB user neutron_keystone_user_password - the password for the Neutron user in Keystone nova_keystone_user_password - the password for the Nova user in Keystone metadata_shared_secret - the shared secret for the connection between the metadata proxy and Nova type_drivers - comma-separated list of the type driver that we want to support tenant_network_types - comma-separated list of network types that we make available as project networks, can be emtpy flat_networks - comma-separated list of flat networks that we provide ovs_bridge_mappings - OVS agent bridge mappings, like "physnet:br-phys".
 There needs to be one mapping for each network that we define

+For the following variables, defaults are provided.

+service_plugins - list of service plugins to be included

 Dependencies
 ------------